MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 ### DPM Alert - Farm Configuration Changed

 This is a warning alert that is generated in Data Protection Manager (DPM) when automatic protection of a SharePoint database fails.
-See the alert **Details** pane for more information about the cause of this alert.
+For more information about the cause of this alert, see the alert **Details** pane.

 To resolve this alert, follow these steps:

-1. Verify with the SharePoint administrator if the database has actually been removed from the farm.
+1. Verify with the SharePoint administrator if the database has been removed from the farm.
 If the database has been removed from the farm, then it must be removed from active protection in DPM.
 2. To remove the database from active protection:
    1. In the **MABS Administrator Console**, select **Protection** on the navigation bar.
    2. In the **Display** pane, select and hold the protection group for the SharePoint farm, and then select **Stop Protection of member**.
    3. In the **Stop Protection** dialog, select **Retain Protected Data**.
    4. Select **Stop Protection**.

 You can add the SharePoint farm back for protection by using the **Modify Protection Group** wizard.
-During re-protection, select the SharePoint front-end server and select **Refresh** to update the SharePoint database cache, and then select the SharePoint farm and proceed.
+During reprotection, select the SharePoint front-end server and select **Refresh** to update the SharePoint database cache, and then select the SharePoint farm and proceed.

 ::: moniker-end